fieldtrip/website/tutorial/coregistration_opm.md

     cfg.usefftfilt = 'yes';
     cfg.bpfreq     = [7 9];
     data08         = ft_preprocessing(cfg, data); % nas

     cfg.bpfreq     = [10 12];
     data11         = ft_preprocessing(cfg, data); % rpa

     cfg.bpfreq     = [13 15];
     data14         = ft_preprocessing(cfg, data); % lpa

     cfg            = [];
-    cfg.latency    = [6 56-1./data.fsample];
+    cfg.latency    = [4 56-1./data.fsample];
     data08         = ft_selectdata(cfg, data08);
     data11         = ft_selectdata(cfg, data11);
     data14         = ft_selectdata(cfg, data14);

-    %% look at the data
+    %% look at 2 seconds of the data figure;
-    figure;plot(data08.time{1}, data08.trial{1});
+    plot(data08.time{1}, data08.trial{1});
-    xlim([10 12]);
+    xlim([4 6]);
     xlabel('time (s)');
     ylabel('magnetic field strength (T)');

 {% include image src="/assets/img/tutorial/coregistration_opm/hpi_8hz.png" width="400" %}
-_Figure: Two seconds of data of the measurement, band-pass filtered for 8 Hz._
+_Figure: Two seconds of data, bandpass filtered around 8 Hz._

 ### Fit dipoles to the sensor topographies

-We proceed by performing a principal component analysis (PCA) on the recorded signals.
-The idea is that - given that the signals on the coils are the strongest signal components in the measurement, and given that we have pre bandpass filtered the time series - the strongest principal components will be the 'spatial fingerprints' of the coils impacting the sensors.
-Those fingerprints will be used to perform a dipole fit, i.e. find the parameters of a dipole that optimally explain those principal components.
+We proceed by performing a principal component analysis (PCA) on the filtered data.
+The idea is that - given that the signals from the HPI coils are the strongest signals in the measurement, and given that we have bandpass filtered the data - the strongest principal components will represent  the 'spatial fingerprints' of each of the HPI coils.
+Those fingerprints will be used to perform a dipole fit, i.e., find the position of a dipole that optimally explain those principal components.

     cfg            = [];
     cfg.method     = 'pca';